+In this section we show how to estimate the Euclidean distance between two vertices $v,u$ such that $d_G(v,u) = x \le 2r$.
+In Figure~\ref{fig:distance2}, we have two balls centered at $v$ and $u$ and with radius $r$, $B(v,r)$ and $B(u,r)$.
+In the case $x<r$ we will be dealing with the {\em lune} defined by each half of the symmetric difference between $B(u,r)$ and $B(v,r)$ (that is the case reflected in the figure).
+In the case that $r\le x<2r$ , we will be dealing with the {\em lens} defined by the intersection of the balls.

 Let $0 \le x \le 2r$.
-We define the function $F(x) = F(x,r)$ to be one half of the area of the symmetric difference of two balls of radius $r$ whose centers are at distance $x$, that is, the area of the lune $B((x,0),r) \setminus B((0,0),r)$.
+We define the function $F(x) = F(x,r)$ to be one half of the area of the symmetric difference of two balls of radius $r$ whose centers are at distance $x$, that is, the area of the lune $B((x,0),r) \setminus B((0,0),r)$, here for concreteness $u$ and $v$ are located at $(0,0)$ and $(x,0)$) respectively.
 Equivalently, $F$ is given by the following formula:

 or the following differential equation:

 with boundary condition $F(0) = 0$.
 This also implies that, on the interval $(0,r)$, we have $F'(x) \ge r \sqrt{3}$.

 We will need the following easy fact about $F$. \begin{lemma} Let $0 \le x_1 \le x_2 \le 2r$.
 Then